Indigenous Hall

 About the Indigenous Hall

-The Indigenous Hall is a space of gathering, storytelling and exhibition that is governed by se’mya’me (Semiahmoo) First Nation, q̓ʷɑ:n̓ƛ̓ən̓ (Kwantlen) First Nation and q̓ic̓əy̓ (Katzie) First Nation.
-All exhibitions are displayed with their approval.
-The Indigenous Hall will evolve and change as relationships grow and strengthen.
-It is a dynamic, living space for everyone to enjoy.
+The Indigenous Hall is a space of gathering, storytelling and exhibition in consultation with se’mya’me (Semiahmoo) First Nation, q̓ʷɑ:n̓ƛ̓ən̓ (Kwantlen) First Nation and q̓ic̓əy̓ (Katzie) First Nation.

 Virtual tours of past exhibits